 Dyscalculia & Dysgraphia Impact Homeschool Math

-Her daughter also has dyscalculia, and has tried several math curriculum options.
-LMF was the first that explained certain concepts in a way she understands.
+Because Colleen’s daughter has dyscalculia and has tried several math programs over the years.
+Learn Math Fast was the first that explained certain concepts in a way she understands.

 My daughter felt like she could follow along better with the shorter explanations they gave.
 She benefited from the break down of each equation into bite size pieces.